 What is Geneva Push?

 Geneva Push is a church planting network.
-We're aiming to assist church planting in two ways: to help recruit, assess, train and support church planters, as they get things started; and also to work with existing networks, churches, and denominations around the country to help us cooperate in reaching Australia for the gospel.
+We're aiming to assist church planting in two ways: to help recruit, assess and strengthen church planters, as they get things started; and also to work with existing networks, churches, and denominations around the country to help us cooperate in reaching Australia for the gospel.
 We'll offer support for existing networks and Geneva Push planters will be able to work with these other networks or denominations as they choose.

 Who will Geneva Push appeal to?

-Men who know they're in for a massive challenge in planting a new church.
-They will recognise there is much to be gained by hooking up with a bunch of other young men going through the exact same pain, as well as connecting with a crowd of older men who are a few years down the track and know what mistakes to avoid and what things to do to really build healthy churches that are 'grounded' and 'growing'.
-Geneva Push should also appeal to men who see they can give as well as get.
-As a group we can do much more than we can alone.
+Men and women who know they're in for a massive challenge in planting a new church.
+They will recognise there is much to be gained by hooking up with a bunch of others going through the exact same pain, as well as connecting with a crowd of experienced church planters who are a few years down the track and know what mistakes to avoid and what things to do to really build healthy churches that are 'grounded' and 'growing'.
+Geneva Push should also appeal to men and women who see opportunities to give as well as gain.
+As a network we can do much more than we can alone.
 We hope Geneva Push will build a network of planters who will multiply more planters.

 What does the 'Geneva' refer to?